udoprog/unicycle/README.md

 You can think of abstractions like Unicycle as schedulers.
 They are provided a set of child tasks, and try to do their best to drive them to completion.
-In this regard, it's interesting to talk about _fairness_ in how the tasks are being driven - in the same degree as we talk about fairness in other forms of scheduling.
+In this regard, it's interesting to talk about _fairness_ in how the tasks are being driven.

 The current implementation of [FuturesUnordered] maintains a queue of tasks interested in waking up.
-As a task is woken up, it's added to the head of this queue to signal it's interest.
+As a task is woken up, it's added to the head of this queue to signal its interest.
 When [FuturesUnordered] is being polled, it checks the head of this queue in a loop.
 As long as there is a task interested in being woken up, this task will be polled.
-This procuedure has the side effect of tasks which aggressively signal interest in waking up will receive priority, and be polled more frequently.
+This procuedure has the side effect of tasks which aggressively signal interest in waking up, will receive priority and be polled more frequently.

-This process can lead to an especially unfortunate cases where a small number of task can can cause the polling loop of [FuturesUnordered] to [spin abnormally].
+This process can lead to an especially unfortunate cases where a small number of tasks can can cause the polling loop of [FuturesUnordered] to [spin abnormally].
 This issue was [reported by Jon Gjengset].

 Unicycle addresses this by limiting how frequently a child task may be polled